Whatsapp Icon

 Targeted therapy and immunotherapy drugs also play a pivotal role in colorectal cancer treatment, especially for advanced cases.

-• Bevacizumab (Avastin): A targeted therapy that stops the formation of new blood vessels to the tumor, inhibiting its growth.
+• Bevacizumab (Avastin): A targeted therapy that stops the formation of new blood vessels in the tumor, inhibiting its growth.

-• Cetuximab (Erbitux) and Panitumumab (Vectibix): These drugs target the epidermal growth factor receptor (EGFR), which is often overexpressed in colorectal cancer cells, and help in slowing the cancers growth.
+• Cetuximab (Erbitux) and Panitumumab (Vectibix): These drugs target the epidermal growth factor receptor (EGFR), which is often overexpressed in colorectal cancer cells, and help in slowing cancer growth.

 • Pembrolizumab (Keytruda) and Nivolumab (Opdivo): Immunotherapy drugs that help the immune system recognize and attack cancer cells more effectively.